(APPLICABLE TO HOMEWOOD, JHU AT EASTERN CAMPUSES and THE KESWICK CAMPUS)

 Parking facilities are available to faculty and staff for University business and to eligible students attending courses on the Homewood campus.

-Homewood staff and eligible students desiring parking on the Homewood campus must register with the Parking Office and purchase a parking access card to park on controlled access gated lots.
+Homewood staff and eligible students desiring parking on the Homewood campus, Eastern Campus, or Keswick Campus, must register with the Parking Office and purchase a parking access card to park on controlled access gated lots.

 Faculty Only designated parking areas identified on the map and with signs are available to eligible Homewood Faculty Hangtag members only, until 3:45pm each weekday when Evening hangtag holders may utilize these spaces.
 Eligible parkers must be registered with the parking office and display a Faculty Hangtag parking permit while parked on campus.